dolfelt/copyql/README.md

   * `user` - the connecting user (defaults to `root`)
   * `password` - the password for the user
   * `database` - the database to use when connecting (required)
+* `relations` - defines custom relationships.
+This is a list of key-value pairs that map columns.
+For example, `books.old_library_id: libraries.id`

 ### Command